DGLOliveira/Virtual-Desktop/README.md

 ### Future Features:

--Desktop Shortcut functionality.
+<br/>-Desktop Shortcut functionality.
--Preview window for minimized Apps.
+<br/>-Preview window for minimized Apps.
--Use of local storage, allowing user customizations to persist outside of current session.
+<br/>-Use of local storage, allowing user customizations to persist outside of current session.
--Enhanced clipboard functionality, expanding user ability to copy and paste across apps to include data other than strings and numbers.
+<br/>-Enhanced clipboard functionality, expanding user ability to copy and paste across apps to include data other than strings and numbers.
--File system and File explorer.
+<br/>-File system and File explorer.

 ### Near Future Apps:

--Simple text editor, in the style of Notepad.
+<br/>-Simple text editor, in the style of Notepad.
--Package of famous boardgames and card games, such as Mahjong and Solitaire.
+<br/>-Package of famous boardgames and card games, such as Mahjong and Solitaire.
--Magnifying tool, essentially an on screen magnifying glass.
+<br/>-Magnifying tool, essentially an on screen magnifying glass.
--ASCII character map, faithfull to the MS Character map included in most versions of Windows.
+<br/>-ASCII character map, faithfull to the MS Character map included in most versions of Windows.
--On-Screen Keyboard with customizable display, if the user happens to have problems with the keyboard or only very specific keys, or even a damaged touchscreen.
+<br/>-On-Screen Keyboard with customizable display, if the user happens to have problems with the keyboard or only very specific keys, or even a damaged touchscreen.

 ### Far Future Apps:

--Rich text editor, that is, a simplified version of MS Word, leveraging an already existing node package to be determined.
+<br/>-Rich text editor, that is, a simplified version of MS Word, leveraging an already existing node package to be determined.
--Spreadsheet creator, a simplified version of MS Excell, also leveraging an already existing node package to be determined.
+<br/>-Spreadsheet creator, a simplified version of MS Excell, also leveraging an already existing node package to be determined.
--Task Manager, always nice to know wich app is consuming what resources, and provide a way to forcefully terminate it without reloading the whole page.
+<br/>-Task Manager, always nice to know wich app is consuming what resources, and provide a way to forcefully terminate it without reloading the whole page.
--Package of simple 3D single player games, either already made games whose licence expired or games made by myself.
+<br/>-Package of simple 3D single player games, either already made games whose licence expired or games made by myself.